itspyguru/SecScripts/README.md

 # SecScripts

-A collection of cybersecurity scripts
+A collection of cybersecurity scripts written with python